awsdocs/amazon-ec2-user-guide/doc_source/AMI-launch-index-examples.md

 Alice can use the `ami-launch-index` value to determine which portion of the user data is applicable to a particular instance\.

-1. She connects to one of the instances, and retrieves the `ami-launch-index` for that instance to ensure it is one of the replicants:
+1. She connects to one of the instances, and retrieves the `ami-launch-index` for that instance to ensure it is one of the replicas:

 ------
 #### [ IMDSv2 ]